andrelandgraf/neon-ai-chat-persistence/README.md

 # Template - Neon Agent Workflow Persistence

 Persist AI SDK chats and messages to your Neon database.
-Message parts are stored in typed, separate tables rather than JSONB, enforcing schema for supported tools and data parts via typed columns and enums.
+Message parts are stored in separate, typed tables rather than JSONB, enforcing schema for supported tools and data parts via typed columns and enums.
 This makes it easier to version control and migrate as tools evolve over time.

 ## Stack